Department of Planning, Public Policy & Management

 Sandoval, Gerardo.
 “Shadow Transnationalism: Cross-Border networks and planning challenges of transnational unauthorized immigrant communities.”
 Journal of Planning Education and Research 33, no. 2 (2013): 176–193.
 (Recipient of the Association of Collegiate Schools of Planning 2014 Chester Rapkin Award for best article).

 Sandoval, Gerardo and Maldonado, Marta.
 “Latino Urbanism revisited: placemaking in new gateways and the urban-rural interface.”
-Journal of Urbanism: International Research on Placemaking and Urban Sustainability 5, 2-3 (2012): 193–218.
+Journal of Urbanism: International Research on Placemaking and Urban Sustainability 5, no. 2-3 (2012): 193–218.

 Sandoval, Gerardo.
 Immigrants and the revitalization of Los Angeles: Development and change in MacArthur Park.
 Amherst, NY: Cambria Press, 2010.
 (Recipient of the Association of Collegiate Schools of Planning 2013 Paul Davidoff Award, Honorable Mention).

 Trabalzi, Ferro and Sandoval, Gerardo.
 “The exotic other: Latinos and the remaking of community identity in Perry, Iowa.”
 Community Development 41, no. 1 (2010): 76–91.

 Fujimoto, Isao and Sandoval, Gerardo.
 “Tapping into California's Central Valley's hidden wealth: Its rich cultural capital.”
 Asian American Law Journal, University of California November (2006).